AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitclone.PNG)

-- By Forking, we can add other users' Repos as Repo to our own account.
+- By Forking, we can add other users Repos as Repo to our own account.
 - Then we can see it in our `Local Repo` using `git clone` command from our Repo.

 To add developers to a Private Repo: